Huntington Ingalls logo

 Before State

-• Aging fleet vulnerable to threats
+• Aging naval fleet facing new threats

 After State